linwoodc3/LC3-Creations/DDL/namedentityblog/blogdraft.md

 ### Data Ingestion: Stripping text from PDFs and creating a custom NLTK corpus

-The first step in the <href id="pipe"><a href="#pipeline" title="Jump back to data science pipeline graphic.">data science pipeline</a> is to ingest our data.
+The first step in the <href id="pipe"><a href="#pipeline" title="Jump back to data science pipeline graphic.">data science pipeline</a> is to ingest our data into the environment for analysis.
 We use several Python tools which include:

 * [pdfminer](https://pypi.python.org/pypi/pdfminer/) - this is the tool that makes it ALL happen.
 It has a command line tool called "pdf2text.py" that extract text contents from a PDF. **This must be installed on your computer BEFORE executing this code**.
 Visit the [pdfminer homepage](http://euske.github.io/pdfminer/index.html#pdf2txt) for instructions